Patient education: Tips for taking HIV medications (Beyond the Basics)

 ●The virus can become resistant to treatment.
 The likelihood of developing drug resistance depends upon the individual patient, the drugs being taken, and how many pills were missed.
 Becoming resistant means that the current treatment no longer works and a new medication(s) is required.
 In some cases, if one medicine stops because of resistance, several other related medicines may also not work.
 This includes medications that you may never have taken before.

 This topic review discusses tips for taking medications correctly and on time so you can avoid treatment failure and drug resistance.
 Other topic reviews about HIV treatment are available separately.
-(See "Patient information: Initial treatment of HIV (Beyond the Basics)".)
+(See "Patient education: Initial treatment of HIV (Beyond the Basics)".)

 IMPORTANT GENERAL ADVICE